 Riser Room Access: Riser Rooms shall be kept locked at all times.
-Access to a Riser Room requires a telephone call by Access Vendor to Management Professionals, Inc. (“MPI”) at 515-223-4901 at least forty (45) minutes before access.
-Access Vendor must also provide access request via email (email@example.com) with a description of access purpose, which shall include a description of cabling being installed, request for equipment, tagging of phone lines, installation of a T1 Card, connectivity to a fiber switch or panel or any other telecommunications installation.
-Failure to provide timely notice to MPI may result in a delay of granting access to such Riser Rooms.
+Access to a Riser Room requires an email request by Access Vendor to the building owner riser management representative Realty Technology Services, LLC (“RTS”) at MAC@rrrealty.com at least 24-hours before access.
+The request email must contain a description of access purpose, which shall include a description of cabling being installed, request for equipment, tagging of phone lines, installation of a T1 Card, connectivity to a fiber switch or panel or any other telecommunications installation.
+Failure to provide timely notice to RTS may result in a delay of granting access to such Riser Rooms.

 Duct Utilization: No Access Vendor shall be permitted to use any interior conduit system, riser cabling, or subgrade conduit system without the prior written permission of R&R’s riser management representative, Realty Technology Services (“RTS”).
 When an Access Vendor requests access to a building, RTS will provide a Right of Entry Agreement for the infrastructure owner to sign and this Agreement will be kept on file with R&R. Failure to comply with the duct utilization policies may result in additional costs to carrier and tenant if a conduit is underutilized and accessed without permission and applicable Right of Entry Agreement.